 What may be a better idea is to park on the outskirts of Bruges where parking is cheaper or free and walk into the city from there.

 There is a bus service you can use too, but you probably won’t need to use it.
 Bruges is a small city and walking around on foot is the best way to get around.

 If you’re thinking of spending 3 days in Brussels or going to a nearby city such as Antwerp or Ghent, this is easy thanks to the rail network in Belgium.
 Just head to the railway station and you’ll be able to jump on a train to wherever you please.

 Bruges is one of the most beautiful and underrated cities in Europe.
 If I hadn’t watched the film In Bruges, I probably wouldn’t have visited!

 One of the characters in the film, Harry, describes Bruges as a fairytale city and he’s not wrong.
 The cobbled streets, stunning architecture and canals make it appear like something out of a Disney film!

-It is one of the best cities in Europe to visit for a weekend break!
-Have you been to Bruges?
+Have you been on a city break to Bruges?
 Did you do some of the activities listed?
 Did you do anything differently?